Amoako419/Amoako419/README.md

 # Amoako Heskey

 👋 Hi there!
 I'm Amoako Heskey, a data enthusiast with a passion for machine learning (ML), artificial intelligence (AI), data science, data analysis, and data engineering.
-I have extensive experience working with AWS GCP and Azure to build robust data solutions.
+I have extensive experience working with AWS, GCP and Azure to build robust data solutions.

 ## 🔧 Technologies & Tools